 Then I visited their home.

-While staying at Isoitok Camp just outside of Arusha we were taken on a medicine walk and visit to a boma, which is a traditional Maasai home.
-We left our extremely cozy and comfortable tent at Isoitok Camp and met up with our walking Maasai guide.
+While staying at Isoitok Camp just outside of Arusha we were taken on a medicine walk and visit a boma, which is a traditional Maasai home.
+We left our extremely cosy and comfortable tent at Isoitok Camp and met up with our walking Maasai guide.

 Along with the camp dog, our Maasai guide collected us from our posh accommodations and took us for a walk.
 Along the way he explained how the Maasai people have been using what the land gives them to cure everything from an upset stomach to fertility issues.
 Seriously.
 They use the bark from every tree for something.
 He even whittled a toothbrush for us.
 It was crazy and fascinating.

-After our engaging tour our walking Maasai guide took us the 100 meters or so from our camp to the neighbouring Maasai boma.
+After our engaging tour, our walking Maasai guide took us the 100 meters or so from our camp to the neighbouring Maasai boma.
 As we walked our guide explained that the boma’s consist of a house for each wife (Maasai are polygamists by the by) with an area for livestock in the middle and fencing all around.
-He went on to say how the houses are constructed with a combination of woven sticks packed with cow dung and mud.
+He went on to say how the houses are built with a combination of woven sticks and cow dung.
 It was all so primitive and completely fascinating.
 Then we walked in.

 The adorable children greeted us as we walked through the gates and we had to touch their foreheads as a sign of respect.
-Our guide then took us to meet the wives who were beautifully dressed in colourful outfits and covered in homemade jewelry.
+Our guide then took us to meet the wives who were wearing beautifully colourful outfits and with homemade jewellery.
 This was all awesome but I couldn’t concentrate because of the swarming flies.
 My God the flies.

 We continued on to the house where our guide again explained how it is constructed and that it is only done by the women.
 He then asked if we wanted to go inside.
 “Sure!”
 I quickly replied, again trying to speed things along and thinking it would be a break from the bugs.
 We crawled in and sat in the dark and dank living room – which was the whole home.
 Nothing more than a place to cook and a corner to sleep in.
 Oh, and flies.
 Our Maasai guide was talking but I couldn’t get past my thoughts of wanting to get out of there.